Useful information about holidays in Barbados

 - Shops: 8.00/8.30am – 5pm, Monday to Friday, and 8.30am – 1pm on Saturday.
 Some will also be open on Sunday in high season.

 - Supermarkets: 8am – 8pm Monday – Saturday and Sunday mornings in high season.

 - Pharmacy: 8am – 7pm Mon – Thurs; Friday 8am – sundown; Sat 8pm – 8pm approx; Sun 9am – 12pm.

 Casual, light comfortable clothing is appropriate during the day as well as in the evening and the emphasis is on very casual clothing at all times.

 Beachwear should not be worn in the streets or stores.
 You should also be aware that it is an offence for anyone, including children, to dress in camouflage clothing.
 Nude bathing is illegal.

 Credit cards and currency

 Major credit cards are accepted by most hotels, car rental companies, and shops.
 The Barbados dollar (BD$) is the local currency in Barbados and is tied in value to the US dollar.
 It is advisable to exchange currency at the bank, as the most favourable exchange rates may not be obtained elsewhere.
-Many establishments will accept payments in US Dollars with change being given in local currency.
+Many establishments will accept payments in US Dollars with change often being given back US$ as well, although this cannot be guaranteed.
 However please note that smaller establishments, especially in country areas, may only accept BD Dollars.

 ATM machines are widely available.